ndillon1/intro-to-es6/classes.md

 # Classes
-Javascript is an Object Orientated but doesn't use the same class model like Java or C#, but through using ES6 we can apply these concepts more easily using keywords class, constructor, extends,  super and get.
+Javascript is an Object Orientated language but doesn't use the same class model like Java or C#, but through using ES6 we can apply these concepts more easily using keywords class, constructor, extends,  super and get.

 ```js